Luciano Leilua

-Luciano Leilua (born 8 June 1996) is a Samoa international rugby league footballer who plays as a forward for the St. George Illawarra Dragons in the National Rugby League (NRL).
+Luciano Leilua (born 8 June 1996) is a Samoa international rugby league footballer who plays as a forward for the Catalans Dragons in the Super League.

 He previously played for the North Queensland Cowboys and Wests Tigers in the NRL.

 Background

 Leilua was born in Camperdown, New South Wales, Australia, and is of Samoan descent.
 He is the younger brother of former NRL player Joseph Leilua.

 Leilua played his junior rugby league for Hurstville United, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 From 2014 to 2016, Leilua played for the St. George Illawarra Dragons' NYC team.
 On 25 July 2014, he re-signed with St. George Illawarra on a two-year contract until the end of 2016.
 In November and December 2014, he played for the Australian Schoolboys.

 2016

 In round 22 of the 2016 NRL season, Leilua made his NRL debut for St. George Illawarra against the Brisbane Broncos.
 In September, he was named at second-row in the 2016 NYC Team of the Year.